 I am proud to be building a business that makes this possible – for myself and for others.

-So on the day that sees the world celebrating Women’s Entrepreneurship Day, it felt appropriate to tell the stories of two women in the team who are building blended careers with the support of This Mum Runs.
+So on the week that sees the UK celebrating National Happiness Day, it felt appropriate to tell the story of our fantastic Head of People, Jo Lee, who is building a happier life with the support of This Mum Runs.

 First up, Jo Lee, TMR Head of People.